PowerShell vs. CMD: Choosing theRight Tool for Every Task

 - Remote System Administration

-- PowerShell supports far off management the use of PowerShell Remoting (Enter-PSSession), making it best for organisation environments.
+- PowerShell supports far-off management through the use of PowerShell Remoting (Enter-PSSession), making it best for organisational environments.

 - Basic File Management – Use CMD